 Classic Coffees launches a new range of blends

-Classic Coffees, a speciality coffee company, has launched a new range of blends in the gourmet coffee category.
+Classic Coffees, a specialty coffee company, has launched a new range of blends in the gourmet coffee category.
 The first of its kind initiative has created blends that can be served at different times of the day.
 Blaze is best suited for mornings.
-It is a heavy–bodied coffee that can kick start your morning with a rich mouth feel, nutty fragrance and a bitter but pleasant after taste.
+It is a heavy–bodied coffee that can kick-start your morning with a rich mouthfeel, nutty fragrance, and a bitter but pleasant aftertaste.
 Matinee is the afternoon blend that has a mix of spice and sweet citrus and mild berry.
-This pick-me-up brew is light and has a smooth mouth feel.
-Sundowner is for evening with its hint of sweet milk chocolate, rich mouth feel, which creates a mild aftertaste to act as precursor to dinner.
+This pick-me-up brew is light and has a smooth mouthfeel.
+Sundowner is for an evening with its hint of sweet milk chocolate, rich mouthfeel, which creates a mild aftertaste to act as a precursor to dinner.
 Afterhours is a night blend which is soothing and helps to wind down.
-The mellow flavoured brew has hints of spice and pleasant citrus taste to create a smooth body.
+The mellow flavored brew has hints of spice and pleasant citrus taste to create a smooth body.
 The first three blends are all 100% Arabica.
 Afterhours uses Arabica Plantation AA beans.
 Classic Coffees are available in diverse formats, including roast and ground and beans forms, at leading gourmet and premium retail outlets.

 Chaayos to scale up its presence by opening new outlets

 Home-grown tea cafe chain Chaayos is looking to scale up its presence in its present hub in Mumbai and Delhi.
 Chaayos currently runs 31 outlets across Delhi-NCR and Mumbai.
 The expansion plan includes opening about 20-30 outlets in the next few months in Mumbai, but will also look to expand into Pune, Gujarat, Goa, Chandigarh, Jaipur, and highways around NCR this year.